enasequence/read_docs/retrieval/programmatic-access.rst

 =============================

 All public records within ENA are available from within the `ENA Browser API <https://www.ebi.ac.uk/ena/browser/api/>`_ so records can be programmatically downloaded directly from the API.
-Associate files can be downloaded using FTP.
+Associate files can be downloaded using FTP or Aspera protocol.

 For further simplicity, `enaBrowserTools <https://github.com/enasequence/enaBrowserTools>`_ can be downloaded and run locally to fetch files associated with records by using accession.
 It can also be used to bulk download records related to a specified Sample or Study.

-For examples and tutorials on how to use the Browser API, FTP and enaBrowserTools, please see the guidelines below:
+For examples and tutorials on how to use the Browser API and enaBrowserTools, please see the guidelines below:

 .. toctree::
    :maxdepth: 1

    retrieval/browser-api
-   retrieval/ftp-download
    retrieval/browser-tools

 Explore Taxonomy and Related Records